aegiacometti/netor/docs/how_to_use.rst

 All the scripts are located at the /bin directory of your netor install directory or home directory.

-They are written in BASH (i just wanted to try BASH :) ), but in the future and in order to make it easier to start using Ansible and SaltStack features, I will add some other scripts in python (so much easier :) ).
-And why adding those script to use Ansible and SaltStack?
+They are written in BASH (i just wanted to try BASH :) ), but in the future and in order to make it easier to start using Ansible and Salt features, I will add some other scripts in python (so much easier :) ).
+And why adding those script to use Ansible and Salt?
 Because as you will see, lear the syntax of both is very very tedious when you are just starting to learn about them.

-The main idea is to have an inventory DB, and then use that inventory to configure the inventories of Ansible and SaltStack.
+The main idea is to have an inventory DB, and then use that inventory to configure the inventories of Ansible and Salt.
 This would be useful because both configure their inventories in a completely different manner and using several different files.

-As a quick example, Ansible in its basic form uses a "hosts" file and that it (of course there are more advanced ways for configuring its inventory), and SaltStack uses in its basic form uses several files, one top.sls and one .sls file per each device.
+As a quick example, Ansible in its basic form uses a "hosts" file and that it (of course there are more advanced ways for configuring its inventory), and Salt uses in its basic form uses several files, one top.sls and one .sls file per each device.
 So, as you can imagine this setup will be tedious to start using both tools at the same time to see what you can do in your learning journey.